DaoCloud/DaoCloud-docs/docs/en/docs/baize/developer/jobs/tensorboard.md

 # Job Analysis

-DCE 5.0 Intelligent Engine provides important visualization analysis tools provided for the model development process, used to display the training process and results of machine learning models.
-This document will introduce the basic concepts of Job Analysis (Tensorboard), its usage in the Intelligent Engine system, and how to configure the log content of datasets.
+DCE 5.0 AI Lab provides important visualization analysis tools provided for the model development process, used to display the training process and results of machine learning models.
+This document will introduce the basic concepts of Job Analysis (Tensorboard), its usage in the AI Lab system, and how to configure the log content of datasets.

 !!! note